Floquet stroboscopic divisibility in non-Markovian dynamics: Example: Non-Markovian dynamics of a harmonic oscillator in a dephasing environment

-where $\hat{n}=b^{\dagger}b$ and the coherent evolution is governed by $\hat{H}_{\text{S}}(t)=\omega \hat{n}-g(t)\hat{n}^2$.
-This solution was inspired by previous works on phase damping~\cite{1985Walls} and dynamics of cavities coupled to moving mirrors~\cite{1997Bose}.
-The dephasing rate is given by $\gamma(t)=2\sum^{N}_{k=1}g_{k}^2/\omega_k\sin\omega_k t\coth(\beta\omega_k/2)$, where $\beta$ is the inverse temperature.
-Without loss of generality, we consider a zero-temperature bath throughout the paper.
-We also consider a structured bath whose spectral density has peaks at frequencies $\omega_k=k^s\Omega$, where $s$ is a positive integer, and $\Omega=2\pi/T$.
-Besides its dissipative effect, the bath also has an effect on the coherent dynamics of the system via the nonlinear driving $g(t)=\sum^{N}_{k=1}g_k^2/\omega_k(1-\cos\omega_k t)$.
-For the purposes of this work, the bath frequencies are chosen as $\omega_k=k\Omega$ ($s=1$) with coupling strengths $g_k=he^{-zk/2}$, where $z>0$ is a real number determining how many modes couple to the resonator.
-We note that our results are valid for any value of $s$, and we take $s=1$ case for simplicity.
-In the Supplemental Material~\cite{SupplementalInfo}, we present the exact form of the functions $g(t)$ and $\gamma(t)$ in the case of a bath with infinite number of modes and propose an implementation of the system in cirquit QED.
-As we have complete knowledge over the density matrix of the total system, we can also get information of the dynamics of the modes of the bath.
-In particular, one can derive very simple expressions for the mean photon number of any mode $N_k(t)=2\left(\frac{g_k}{\omega_k}\right)^2(1-\cos\omega_k t)\expval{\hat{n}^2}$(see Supplemental Material~\cite{SupplementalInfo}).
-Figure~\ref{fig:fig1}(a) depicts a mechanical analogue of the bath we are considering in the manuscript, which is referred to as pendulum waves~\cite{1991berg}.
+The physical intuition behind this solution is that the non-Markovian bath is out of equilibrium due to the coupling between the system and the bath and its time evolution is affected by the number of photons in the system.
+This is a total opposite to a Markovian dynamics, where the bath is not influenced by the system.
+Figure~\ref{fig:fig1}(a) depicts a mechanical analogue of the non-Markovian bath we are considering in the manuscript, which is referred to as pendulum waves~\cite{1991Pendulum}.
 One can prepare the ensemble of oscillators in a given configuration and after some time $T$ it will be back to the initial configuration.
-Similarly, Figure~\ref{fig:fig1}(b) shows the dynamics of the bath with $N=60$ modes.
+Similarly, figure~\ref{fig:fig1}(b) shows the dynamics of the bath with $N_1=60$ modes.
+To study dynamics, we initialize the system in a cat state $\ket{\Psi(0)}=C(\alpha_0)(\ket{\alpha_0}+\ket{-\alpha_0})$ with $|\alpha_0|=2$, where $C(\alpha_0)$ is a normalization factor.
 In this case, the period $T=2\pi/\Omega$ is determined by the fundamental frequency $\Omega$ and one can see that the dynamics of mean photon number of the modes $N_k(t)$ is reversed at time $t=T/2$, exactly as in the mechanical pendulum waves.
+This periodic motion of the non-Markovian bath is intimately related to the time-periodic rates, which allows us to define stroboscopic divisibility.